underscoreio/essential-slick/src/pages/modifying.md

 This code prepares one SQL statement and uses it for each row in the `Seq`.
 This can result in a significant boost in performance when inserting many records.

 As we saw earlier this chapter, the default return value of a single insert is the number of rows inserted.
 The multi-row insert above is also returning the number of rows, except this time the type is `Option[Int]`.
-The reason for this is that the JDBC specification permits the underlying database driver to return to indicate that the number of rows inserted is unknown.
+The reason for this is that the JDBC specification permits the underlying database driver to indicate that the number of rows inserted is unknown.

 Slick also provides a batch version of `messages returning...`, including the `into` method.
 We can use the `messagesInsertWithId` query we defined last section and write: